-Goldman Sachs, 200 West Street, New York, NY 10282, serves as the exclusive distributor (the "Distributor") of the Fund's shares.
-Goldman Sachs, 71 South Wacker Drive, Suite 1200, Chicago, IL 60606, also serves as the Fund's transfer agent (the "Transfer Agent") and, as such, performs various shareholder servicing functions.
+Goldman Sachs, 200 West Street, New York, NY 10282, serves as the exclusive distributor (the "Distributor") of each Fund's shares.
+Goldman Sachs, 71 South Wacker Drive, Suite 1200, Chicago, IL 60606, also serves as each Fund's transfer agent (the "Transfer Agent") and, as such, performs various shareholder servicing functions.

-For its transfer agency services, Goldman Sachs is entitled to receive a transfer agency fee equal, on an annualized basis, to 0.03% of average daily net assets with respect to Class R6 Shares, to 0.04% of average daily net assets with respect to Institutional and Service Shares and 0.15% of average daily net assets with respect to Class A, Class C, Investor, and Class R Shares.
+For its transfer agency services, Goldman Sachs is entitled to receive a transfer agency fee equal, on an annualized basis, to 0.03% of average daily net assets with respect to Class R6 Shares, 0.04% of average daily net assets with respect to the Institutional and Service Shares and 0.15% of average daily net assets with respect to the Class A, Class C, Investor and Class R Shares.
+Goldman Sachs has agreed to waive a portion of its transfer agency fee (a component of "Other Expenses") equal to 0.06%, 0.02% and 0.01% as an annual percentage rate of the average daily net assets attributable to Class A, Class C, Investor and Class R Shares, as applicable, of the Emerging Markets Equity Fund, Emerging Markets Equity ex.
+China Fund and ESG Emerging Markets Equity Fund, respectively, through at least February 28, 2026, and prior to such date, Goldman Sachs may not terminate the arrangement without the approval of the Board of Trustees.

-Goldman Sachs has agreed to waive a portion of its transfer agency fee (a component of "Other Expenses") equal to 0.05% and 0.03% as an annual percentage rate of the average daily net assets attributable to Class A, Class C, Investor, and Class R Shares, as applicable, of the International Equity ESG Fund and International Equity Income Fund, respectively, through at least February 28, 2026, and prior to such date, Goldman Sachs may not terminate the arrangement without the approval of the Board of Trustees.
-From time to time, Goldman Sachs or any of its affiliates may purchase and hold shares of the Fund.
+From time to time, Goldman Sachs or any of its affiliates may purchase and hold shares of the Funds.
 Goldman Sachs and its affiliates reserve the right to redeem at any time some or all of the shares acquired for their own accounts.